JetBrains/commit-status-publisher/README.md

 ## Local plugin build

-To build the plugin locally run the
+To build the plugin locally, run the
 ```
 mvn package
 ```